kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Likewise, #k will produce a list of all the function calls of that function. #j will produce a list with all the lines containing the word the cursor happens to be placed on.
 And so on.
 The limit is only your imagination.
 These are real productivity boosts; to achieve this by typing you would have to type a couple of keystrokes and combinations of those again and again.

 Although I use AHK for years now, there is hardly a day that I don't open the AHK editor.
-Okay, sometimes I have to look up what the right shortcut is as I forgot.
+Okay, sometimes I have to look up what the right shortcut is as I forgot due to scarce usage.
 It's important to define shortcuts you can easily remember under all circumstances.

 Another nifty command I use regularly reads like this: